-The ICA board in April terminated Sciortino's month-to-month contract following an investigative series by the Tribune-Review that uncovered financial mismanagement and shoddy record-keeping under Sciortino's watch.
-Sciortino continued to make his $12,000 monthly salary until May 31.
+The ICA's board in April terminated Sciortino's month-to-month contract following an investigative series by the Tribune-Review that uncovered financial mismanagement and shoddy record keeping under Sciortino's watch.
+Sciortino continued earning his $12,000 monthly salary until May 31.

 The Trib found that 92 percent of all ICA spending receipts between 2010 and 2016 were missing and that Sciortino failed to tell ICA board members that he sought personal federal bankruptcy protection between 2010 and 2011.
 Philadelphia Common Pleas Court filings accused him of attempting to hide thousands of dollars from creditors in sham companies.